 Statement on Teaching, Learning and Assessment

 Lectures comprise 12 x one hour lecture sessions plus 2 x 1 hour lecture slots used as feedback sessions in weeks 7 and 14.
 Tutorials are of one hour duration and are used to practice tools and techniques discussed within the lectures.
-There will be 10 x 1 hour practical clinics from weeks 2-11 inclusive.
+There will be 1 hour practical clinics.
 Case studies, exercises and simulations will be used to apply models and theories and to examine project management problems and issues.
 Enquiry based learning will form a minimum 60% of class contact.
-Assessment is via a portfolio of 2 class tests (50%) and a group presentation of an analysis of a project management case study (50%)

 Teaching and Learning Work Loads